humen-team/express-openapi/README.md

         ],
     }

-Because resources used for input and output can be very similar, `express-openapi-rest` also provides several utilities for building such resources from a common set of properties.
+Because resources used for input and output can be very similar, `express-openapi` also provides several utilities for building such resources from a common set of properties.